Skip to main content

 Choose a field type

-Select the type of input: text, long text, number, date, dropdown, yes/no, or currency.
+Pick the input type: text, long text, number, currency, date, select, yes/no, household field, or file attachment.

 3